Binay005X/Case-Study---IMDB-Movvie-Analysis/README.md

 - What is the dataset shape and meaning of rows/columns?

-2. Data Overview and Basic Exploration
+## 2. Data Overview and Basic Exploration

 ✔ Used .info() to check data types & missing values.
 ✔ Used .describe() for statistical summary.

-Key Questions:
+## Key Questions:

-What issues exist in data types/missing values?
+- What issues exist in data types/missing values?

-What do mean, median, and distribution tell us?
+- What do mean, median, and distribution tell us?

-3. Data Cleaning
+## 3. Data Cleaning

 ✔ Handled missing values appropriately.
 ✔ Converted columns like release dates, ratings into correct formats.
 ✔ Detected and treated outliers in budget/revenue.

-Key Questions:
+## Key Questions:

-Which columns have missing values?
+- Which columns have missing values?

-Which columns need type conversion and why?
+- Which columns need type conversion and why?

-4. Univariate Analysis
+## 4. Univariate Analysis

 ✔ Explored runtime distribution with histograms.
 ✔ Checked most frequent genres with bar plots.

-Key Questions:
+## Key Questions:

 What is the distribution of runtimes?

 What are the most common genres?

-5. Bivariate Analysis
+## 5. Bivariate Analysis

 ✔ Scatter plots to check runtime vs rating.
 ✔ Boxplots to compare ratings across genres.
 ✔ Correlation analysis between votes, budget, and revenue.

-Key Questions:
+## Key Questions:

-Relationship between runtime & rating?
+- Relationship between runtime & rating?

-Do ratings vary by genre?
+- Do ratings vary by genre?

-Is there correlation between votes, budget, and revenue?
+- Is there correlation between votes, budget, and revenue?

-6. Genre-Specific Analysis
+## 6. Genre-Specific Analysis

 ✔ Average rating calculated per genre.
 ✔ Trend analysis of genre popularity over time.

-Key Questions:
+## Key Questions:

-Which genre has the highest average rating?
+- Which genre has the highest average rating?

-How does genre popularity vary over time?
+- How does genre popularity vary over time?

-7. Year & Trend Analysis
+# 7. Year & Trend Analysis

 ✔ Plotted ratings over the years.
 ✔ Plotted number of movie releases per year.

-Key Questions:
+# Key Questions:

-How has average rating changed over the years?
+- How has average rating changed over the years?

-Which years had highest & lowest movie releases?
+- Which years had highest & lowest movie releases?

-8. Multivariate Analysis
+## 8. Multivariate Analysis

 ✔ Genre popularity by decade.
 ✔ Heatmaps/pairplots of budget, revenue, and scores.
 ✔ Grouped by genre & year for rating comparisons.

-Key Questions:
+## Key Questions:

-Which genres dominate in each decade?
+- Which genres dominate in each decade?

-How do budget/revenue/scores relate?
+- How do budget/revenue/scores relate?

-Are certain genres/years linked to higher ratings?
+- Are certain genres/years linked to higher ratings?

 ## 📊 Insights & Findings
-📊 Insights & Findings

-Runtimes → Most movies cluster around 90–120 minutes.
+- Runtimes → Most movies cluster around 90–120 minutes.

-Genres → Drama and Comedy dominate in frequency, but Action/Adventure contribute more revenue.
+- Genres → Drama and Comedy dominate in frequency, but Action/Adventure contribute more revenue.

-Ratings → Documentaries and niche genres often receive higher ratings despite fewer releases.
+- Ratings → Documentaries and niche genres often receive higher ratings despite fewer releases.

-Revenue & Budget → Strong correlation between budget and revenue, but outliers exist (low-budget hits, high-budget flops).
+- Revenue & Budget → Strong correlation between budget and revenue, but outliers exist (low-budget hits, high-budget flops).

-Trends → Movie releases peaked in the 2010s and surged post-2020 due to streaming platforms.
+- Trends → Movie releases peaked in the 2010s and surged post-2020 due to streaming platforms.

-🔎 Insights and Summary
+# 🔎 Insights and Summary

-Drama’s Consistent Dominance → Drama has been the most released genre since the 1990s, reflecting its strong and enduring global appeal.
+- Drama’s Consistent Dominance → Drama has been the most released genre since the 1990s, reflecting its strong and enduring global appeal.

-Genre Growth Post-2000 → After 2000, all major genres — especially Comedy, Thriller, and Action — saw a sharp rise in releases, driven by digital platforms and global distribution.
+- Genre Growth Post-2000 → After 2000, all major genres — especially Comedy, Thriller, and Action — saw a sharp rise in releases, driven by digital platforms and global distribution.

-2023 Decline & 2022 Peak → 2022 marked the peak in genre releases, possibly due to a post-COVID backlog, followed by a noticeable dip in 2023, likely due to industry disruptions or incomplete data.
+- 2023 Decline & 2022 Peak → 2022 marked the peak in genre releases, possibly due to a post-COVID backlog, followed by a noticeable dip in 2023, likely due to industry disruptions or incomplete data.

-❓ Future Exploration
+# ❓ Future Exploration

-Additional questions to explore with this dataset:
+## Additional questions to explore with this dataset:

-Does release season (month or quarter) affect ratings or genre performance?
+- Does release season (month or quarter) affect ratings or genre performance?

-Do genres with more releases also tend to receive higher or lower average ratings?
+- Do genres with more releases also tend to receive higher or lower average ratings?

-How have niche genres (e.g., Sci-Fi, Documentary, Animation) evolved over time in terms of both popularity and ratings?
+- How have niche genres (e.g., Sci-Fi, Documentary, Animation) evolved over time in terms of both popularity and ratings?

-🚀 Future Improvements
+# 🚀 Future Improvements

-Add ML models to predict movie success.
+- Add ML models to predict movie success.

-Explore NLP on reviews to connect sentiment with ratings.
+- Explore NLP on reviews to connect sentiment with ratings.

 Build interactive dashboards (Plotly/Power BI) for dynamic trend analysis.